Elysian Park in Los Angeles in Los Angeles County, California — The American West (Pacific Coastal)

 Erected by City of Los Angeles.
 (Marker Number 48.)

 Location.
 34° 5.175′ N, 118° 14.587′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Elysian Park.
-Marker is on Stadium Way, 0.8 miles south of Riverside Drive (Interstate 5), on the right when traveling south.
+It is on Stadium Way 0.8 miles south of Riverside Drive (Interstate 5), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1025 Elysian Park Dr, Los Angeles CA 90012, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Los Desterrados (approx. half a mile away); Jackie Robinson (approx. 0.8 miles away); Tommy Lasorda (approx. 0.8 miles away); Barlow Sanitorium (approx. 0.8 miles away); Tom of Finland House (approx. 0.9 miles away); Paul Landacre Residence (approx. 0.9 miles away); Rio de Los Angeles State Park (approx. 0.9 miles away); Mack Sennett Studios (approx. 0.9 miles away).
+At least 8 other markers are within walking distance of this marker: Los Desterrados (approx. half a mile away); Jackie Robinson (approx. 0.8 miles away); Tommy Lasorda (approx. 0.8 miles away); Barlow Sanitorium (approx. 0.8 miles away); Tom of Finland House (approx. 0.9 miles away); Paul Landacre Residence (approx. 0.9 miles away); Rio de Los Angeles State Park (approx. 0.9 miles away); Mack Sennett Studios (approx. 0.9 miles away).
 Touch for a list and map of all markers in Los Angeles.

 Regarding Chavez Ravine Arboretum.
-Chavez Ravine is named for landowner Julian Chavez, one of L.A.’s first County Supervisors.
+Chavez Ravine is named for landowner Julian Chavez, one of L.A.s first County Supervisors.

 The arboretum contains more than 100 varieties of trees from around the world, including the oldest and largest Cape Chestnut, Kauri, and Tipu trees in the United States.

 The Arboretum was founded in 1893 by the Los Angeles Horticultural Society, and planting of rare trees continued through the 1920s.
 It is the first and oldest arboretum in Southern California.
 Most of the original trees are still standing.
-The Arboretum was declared a Los Angeles Historic-Cultural Monument in 1967.
+The Arboretum was declared Los Angeles Historic-Cultural Monument No. 48 in 1967.
 Today it is a picnic area in Elysian Park.

 Credits.
-This page was last revised on July 16, 2023.
+This page was last revised on August 31, 2025.
 It was originally submitted on July 16, 2023, by Craig Baker of Sylmar, California.
-This page has been viewed 137 times since then and 56 times this year.
+This page has been viewed 974 times since then and 282 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 16, 2023, by Craig Baker of Sylmar, California.